miketahani/proof-of-concept/localstorage-events-namespaces/README.md

 ##### Hook

-The `useLocalStorageSubscription` hook takes uses a global reactive storage area (i.e., the above resulting storage proxy) and a callback, and calls the callback whenever an event is fired.
+The `useLocalStorageSubscription` hook takes a global reactive storage area (i.e., the above resulting storage proxy) and a callback, and subscribes the callback to storage events.

 ### 2. Namespaces